 - Why it matters: The American Cancer Society estimates there will be 174,650 new cases of prostate cancer External Site and 101,420 new cases of colon cancer External Site in 2019.
 Early detection of cancer is key for treatment and survival.
 It is important Dave makes time to prioritize his health now.

 Health care is essential at all stages of a man’s life.
 Encourage your employees to visit a primary care provider to find out which preventive screenings External Site, vaccinations and routine exams are most appropriate for them.
 If an employee doesn't have a care team, no problem.
-We've developed this free downloadable guide PDF File to help your employees choose a doctor that's right for them, and what to expect or ask during a preventive exam.

 Make it a part of the conversation

 Men report External Site talking about their job 32 percent of the time, compared to talking about their health only 7 percent of the time.

 So why not make health part of the workplace conversation?
 Share this “3 excuses men use to avoid the doctor” article with a printable chart Opens in a new window from Blue Opens in a new window with your employees.